jbandi/oldblog.jonasbandi.net/_posts/2016-03-23-crossplatform-npm.md

       ...
     },
     ...
-(note the escaped dpible quotes around the path)
+(note the escaped double quotes around the path)

   Now it seems that the correct path is passed to eslint from npm running on both Windows or Linux ... something on the way between npm and eslint seems to need some escaping-help :-(